Premium07/nike-landing-page-/README.md

 # nike-landing-page-
-This repo is Nike's Landing Page made with HTML5, CSS3
+This repo is Nike's Landing Page made with HTML5, CSS3 and also responsive design.

 PREVIEW LINK:
 https://premium07.github.io/nike-landing-page-/